Language selection

 Ms. Violet instructs her son, Mr. Blue, to purchase gold bullion with $10,000 in cash.
 While Mr. Blue conducted the transaction, Ms. Violet is the third party as she instructed Mr. Blue to conduct the transaction.

-An employer, 123 Inc., instructs its employee, Mr. Orange, to deposit $10,000 in cash into 123 Inc.'s bank account.
-In this scenario, the bank as the RE, determines that 123 Inc. is the third party because Mr. Orange is conducting the transaction at the instruction of, and on behalf of, 123 Inc.
+An employer, 123 Inc., instructs its employee, Mr. Orange, to deposit $10,000 in cash into 123 Inc.’s bank account.
+In this scenario, the bank as the reporting entity, determines that 123 Inc. is the third party because Mr. Orange is conducting the transaction at the instruction of, and on behalf of, 123 Inc.

 Company A is a client of Consulting Inc. Company A instructs Consulting Inc. to deposit $10,000 in cash into Company B's bank account.
 Mr. Green, an employee of Consulting Inc., conducts the transaction by making the deposit.
 Company A is the third party because Mr. Green is conducting the transaction at the instruction of, and on behalf of, Company A. Consulting Inc., although Mr. Green's employer, is not the third party, as it did not provide the instructions for the transaction to occur.